Marchan History, Family Crest & Coats of Arms

-Important Dates for the Marchan family
+Early History of the Marchan family

 This web page shows only a small excerpt of our Marchan research.
 Another 116 words (8 lines of text) covering the years 1120, 1777, 1250, 1479, 1644, 1690, 1678, 1679, 1678, 1568, 1637, 1615, 1597, 1667, 1644, 1690, 1666, 1736, 1693 and 1779 are included under the topic Early Marchan History in all our PDF Extended History products and printed products wherever possible.